Chalermchai Sitthisart: Education and careers

 Chalermchai study in primary and secondary at Benjamaratrangsarit school at Chachoengsao Province and then attending the Armed Forces Academies Preparatory School as a pre-cadet as a prerequisite for attending Chulachomklao Royal Military Academy (CRMA), Class 16.
 After graduated in Military school, he studies at Command and General Staff College and National Defence College.

 Chalermchai previously held a position of Chief of Staff of the Special Warfare Command and then become Commander of the 1st Special Forces Division, Commander of the Special Warfare Command, Assistant Commander-in-Chief and finally serve at the position of Commander-in-Chief.

+Royal careers

+Almost immediately following his retirement, he was appointed to the Privy Council.